-4. Global financial markets and the global regulatory landscape are now significantly different than they were in 2002 as a consequence of, and in response to, the 2007-09 financial crisis.
+- 4. Global financial markets and the global regulatory landscape are now significantly different than they were in 2002 as a consequence of, and in response to, the 2007-2009 financial crisis (the crisis).
 Developments include changes to regulatory expectations and practices regarding early intervention, resolution frameworks, recovery and resolution planning (RRP), stress testing and macroprudential oversight.
-The Basel Committee therefore set up a Task Force in July 2013 to update the 2002 guidance by taking into account these important developments and lessons learned from the financial crisis.3

-5. The mandate of the Task Force was to (i) review existing guidance, as well as relevant publications issued since 2002 by the Basel Committee and other standard-setting bodies, and (ii) share supervisory lessons learned during the crisis.
+The Basel Committee therefore set up a Task Force in July 2013 to update the 2002 guidance by taking into account these important developments and lessons learned from the financial crisis. - 5.
+The mandate of the Task Force was to (i) review existing supervisory guidance, as well as relevant publications issued since 2002 by the BCBS and other standard-setting bodies, and (ii) share supervisory lessons learned during the crisis.
 One such lesson was that poor governance or risk management can weaken a bank even if its financial ratios remain healthy.
 The Task Force was not aiming to provide a supervisory handbook on all types of preventive action, since many actions should take place in the course of supervising institutions.
 Rather, the goal was to show how to identify weak banks and how to deal with them.

-3 Twelve national jurisdictions were represented on the Task Force along with the ECB, the European Banking Authority and the Financial Stability Institute.
+Twelve national jurisdictions were represented on the Task Force along with the European Banking Authority and the Financial Stability Institute.

-6. The target audience of these guidelines is the supervisory community and the resolution community, including the international financial institutions (IFIs) that advise supervisors.
+6. The target audience of these guidelines is the supervisory community, including the international financial institutions (IFIs) that advise supervisors.
 For this reason, the Task Force has not focused on any specific category of countries or banking systems.
 The toolkit described here should be relevant whether the institution is a small local bank or a large international banking group; whether it is a public or a privately owned bank; and whether it is a universal bank, a financial group or a financial conglomerate.
-As authorised by national legislation, supervisors can use the toolkit as a reference in a particular problem case; IFIs should find it useful for preparing the authorities in a particular country to manage their weak banks.
+Supervisors can use the toolkit as a reference in a particular problem case; IFIs should find it useful for preparing the authorities in a particular country to manage their weak banks.
 It should be recognised that some tools may be more suitable for larger or smaller banks.
-For example, the requirements for stress testing and the development of detailed formal resolution plans have generally been applied to larger and more systemically important banks.
+For example, the requirements for stress testing and the development of formal resolution plans have generally been applied to larger and more systemically important banks.